sunshowers-code/rust-cli-recommendations/src/ch05-00-configuration.md

 **If applications support user-specific configuration, they SHOULD follow the platform-native directory conventions.** The [directories](https://crates.io/crates/directories) library is the most actively maintained repository of directories for Rust.
 The only exception is that command-line applications MAY use `$HOME/.config` on Mac and Windows, since the platform-native directories are harder to access on the command line.

 **Applications MAY read configuration options over the command line and the environment.** It is often reasonable to let users override configuration via command-line options and environment variables.
-If applications support reading configuration options over the environment:
+If so, then:
-* **Variables MUST be prefixed with a unique identifier based on the app.** For example, an app called `myapp` may support a "limit" configuration through a `MYAPP_LIMIT` variable.
+* **Environment variables MUST be prefixed with a unique identifier based on the app.** For example, an app called `myapp` may support a "limit" configuration through a `MYAPP_LIMIT` variable.
-* **All environment variables SHOULD also be supported as command-line options.** For example, `myapp --limit`.
+* **Environment variables SHOULD also be supported as command-line options.** For example, `myapp --limit`.
 Command-line options are more discoverable than environment variables.
 If you actually *want* your options to be less discoverable, for example if exposing them would increase support load, you can add hidden command-line options.
 * **Command-line arguments MUST override environment variables.** An environment variable may be set further up in the environment.
 A command-line argument expresses user intent most directly.

 ## Hierarchical configuration